wix-prototypers/prototypers_prototype-panel/README.md

     String
    </td>
    <td>
     The text displayed on the left option.
-This option will be selected by default.
    </td>
   </tr>
   <tr>